How did you first get hooked on Italy?

 You've led a variety of different Rick Steves tour itineraries in Italy.
 Is there one of these tours that stirs your soul more than another?

-Of course, I like them all — but the one I like best is the Best of Italy in 17 Days tour.
+Of course, I like them all — but the one I like best is the Best of Italy tour.
 This tour packs so much diversity into 17 days.
 Many people have never heard of places like Varenna and the Alpe di Siusi in the Dolomites.
 But I find at the end of our tour — after seeing Venice, Florence, and Rome — tour members often find the small places to be highlights.

 Do you have a favorite day on the Best of Italy?